OpenTOSCA/opentosca-vintner/docs/docs/variability4tosca/guides/artifacts/index.md

  </div>
 </div>

-In the following, we provide a detailed step-by-step tutorial to deploy the enterprise plan of the shopping application to showcase conditional deployment artifacts and conditional properties, as presented in Figure 1.
+In the following, we provide a detailed step-by-step tutorial to deploy the enterprise plan of a web shop application to showcase conditional deployment artifacts and conditional properties, as presented in Figure 1.
 The motivating scenario is a simple shopping application that consists of a shop component and a database.
 Thereby, we take the role of a SaaS provider which offers different pricing plans to his customers.
 Furthermore, there are two different deployment artifacts: the community deployment artifact and the enterprise deployment artifact.